siegeon/magic.lambda.crypto/README.md

 ### Symmetric cryptography

-RSA is asymmetric cryptography, implying a different key is used for decrypting some data, than that which was used to encrypt the data.
+RSA is asymmetric cryptography, implying a different key is used for *decrypting* the data, than that which was used to *encrypt* the data.
 This project also supports symmetric cryptography, more specifically the AES encryption algorithm.
 This algorithm requires the *same key* to decrypt some content that was used to encrypt the data, and the key must either be 128, 192 or 256 bits long.
 Below is an example.
-This example uses a 128 bits key, implying 16 characters.
-You can also provide a 24 bytes long key, or a 32 bytes long key.

 ```
 crypto.aes.encrypt:Howdy, this is cool
-   password:abcdefghij123456
+   password:Howdy World this is a passphrase that guarantees 256 bits strength
 crypto.aes.decrypt:x:-
-   password:abcdefghij123456
+   password:Howdy World this is a passphrase that guarantees 256 bits strength
 ```

 The length of the key argument you provide, becomes the bit strength of the encryption, ranging from 128 through 192 to 256 bits.
+However, even though the key you normally use for encrypting and decrypting when using AES is supposed to be a `byte[]`, this project will automatically convert any passphrase specified from a string to a SHA256 hash value.
+This allows you to use *any* passphrase you wish, while avoiding reducing entropy, making it harder to crack the encrypted message.

-Even though AES has low bit strength, it's still considered one of the strongest forms of cryptography that exists.
-For the record, this library does *not* use the built in AES library from .Net, which has several security issues, due to the way it handles padding among other things.
-Instead Magic uses Bouncy Castle, which does not have these security holes.
+Even though AES has low bit strength, it's still considered one of the strongest forms of cryptography that exists, assuming you use it *correct*.
+For the record, this library does *not* use the built in AES library from .Net, which has several security issues, due to the way it handles padding, among other things - Neither does this library simply convert strings to `byte[]` arrays using `Encoding.UTF.GetBytes`, which *significantly* reduces entropy, and makes your message easily cracked by a malicious agent with some resources.
+Instead Magic uses Bouncy Castle, which does not have these security holes, in addition to that it creates a SHA256 hash of passphrases used, if you provide a string, keeping as much entropy as possible.
+However, if you want to decrypt it using *other* libraries, you'll have to inform the other party of that the passphrase supplied is actually supposed to be hashed using SHA256 before supplied as the `key` during decryption.

+The library also supports using raw `byte[]` values as its **[password]** value, allowing you to generate a random array of bytes, either 16, 24 or 32 bytes in size, and use this as your passphrase directly - At which point the byte array will be used as is, and not hashed in any ways before encryption/decryption occurs.

-Due to its blistering speed and strength, it's often wise to combine asymmetric cryptography with symmetric cryptography, which can be used by generating a random symmetric key/passphrase, then encrypt this passphrase using asymmetric cryptography, such as for instance RSA, for then to use the passphrase to encrypt the actual main data the caller wants to transmit.
+Due to AES' blistering speed and strength, it is often wise to combine asymmetric cryptography with symmetric cryptography, which can be used by generating a random symmetric key/passphrase, then encrypt this passphrase using asymmetric cryptography, such as for instance RSA, for then to use the passphrase to encrypt the actual main data the caller wants to transmit.
 This has several advantages, such as